The Grenada Medical School That’s Defying Expectations

 1. SGU sets students on the path to postgraduate success

 Medical school is just the beginning of any future physician’s journey.
 Completing your postgraduate training is arguably more important than just the school itself, so securing a residency is critical.
 St. George’s University students continue to prove they’re ready for this next stage of their education.
-In fact, more than 930 SGU students and graduates obtained US postgraduate positions in 2018.
+In fact, SGU placed over 980 graduates into US residencies in 2022.1

 Achievement after completing the program doesn’t happen by accident.
 In addition to providing a great overall education, SGU finds ways to help students stand out to residency program directors.
 One of the ways the school does this is by laying the groundwork to help students earn a medical journal byline.

 2. SGU is addressing the primary care shortage

 Perhaps you’ve read articles or seen news segments about the impending physician shortage.
 While it might sound dramatic, there’s evidence suggesting the demand for primary care doctors will far surpass the supply over the next few decades.
 The Association of American Medical Colleges (AAMC) predicts the US could be short 55,200 primary care physicians by 2033.

 SGU is doing its part to help close the gap.
 In fact, about 75 percent of its US residency placements in 2021 were in primary care specialties.2